thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 > The structure and semantics of the TokenRequest and TokenResponse messages depend on the issuance protocol and token type being used.

-The introducion of Privacy Pass issuance protocol based on Anonymous credential, such as {{PRIVACYPASS-ARC}} or {{PRIVACYPASS-ACT}}, modifies `TokenRequest` to use `CredentialRequest` instead. `IssuerRequest` abstract this away.
+The introducion of Privacy Pass issuance protocol based on Anonymous credential, such as {{PRIVACYPASS-ARC}} or {{PRIVACYPASS-ACT}}, modifies `TokenRequest` to use `CredentialRequest` instead.

-Upon receiving an `IssuerResponse`, the Client has to finalise the `Token` so it can be presented to an origin.
+Upon receiving an `TokenResponse`, the Client has to finalise the `Token` so it can be presented to an origin.
 This may be a `Finalisation` for type 0x0002 as defined in {{Section 7 of RFC9578}}, a presentation for {{Section 7 of PRIVACYPASS-ARC}}, or even a refund for {{PRIVACYPASS-ACT}}.